cankohen/RadialAnalyticsExercise/README.md

 # Radial Analytics - Coding Exercise
-Python script that works in the following criteria:
+This Python script works in the following criteria:

- - Use a single file from the Hospital Compare dataset as your input: “Hospital General Information.csv”.
+ - Uses a single file from the Hospital Compare dataset as input: “Hospital General Information.csv”.
 	 - Assumes that this file is present in the same directory as the code itself.
 - Generates a single comma-separated value file as output, named “hospitals_by_county.csv” containing the following fields:
 	- county_state